How to Block IP Address in WordPress

 What IP Addresses are

 IP (Internet Protocol) address is a unique string of numbers that identifies a particular internet connection.
 It comprises four sets of numbers and a dot separates each set.
 The IP number remains the same because it is specifically tied to a particular computer.
-Therefore, WordPress records all IP address that access your site in the access log files of your website.
-In addition, IP addresses help you identify visitors and their activities on your site.

-Reasons for Blocking an IP Address on WordPress site
+Reasons for Blocking an IP Address on WordPress Site

 Ways to block IP Addresses on WordPress site